CANopenNode/CanOpenSTM32/README.md

 ### [NUCLEO-F303ZE](https://www.st.com/en/evaluation-tools/nucleo-f303ze.html) / [NUCLEO-F072RB](https://www.st.com/en/evaluation-tools/nucleo-f072rb.html) + [MAX33040ESHLD](https://www.digikey.ie/en/products/detail/analog-devices-inc-maxim-integrated/MAX33040ESHLD/13558019)

-Nucleo includes an arduino compatible headers which can be used to add MAX33040ESHLD to it and this bundle provide  the minimum required components to establish a CAN communication and CanOpenNode on top of that.
+Nucleo includes an arduino-compatible headers which can be used to add MAX33040ESHLD to it and this bundle provide the minimum required components to establish a CAN communication and CanOpenNode on top of that.

-This project is tied to the CubeMX configuration, so it is up to the user to provide compatible configuration using CubeMX (bitrate, interrupt activiation and etc).
+This project is tied to the CubeMX configuration, so it is up to the user to provide compatible configuration using CubeMX (bitrate, interrupt activation and etc).

 ### [STM32F4DISCOVERY](https://www.st.com/en/evaluation-tools/stm32f4discovery.html) + Any CAN Bus Physical Layer Module